 7. Peer Satisfaction

-It shows how satisfied the employees are with their coworkers.
+It shows how satisfied the employees feel they are with their coworkers.

 To get maximum results while working together in a team, the team members must trust each other.
 As they say “Team work makes the dream work”